Plutonium: Criticality potential

 Care must be taken to avoid the accumulation of amounts of plutonium which approach critical mass, particularly because plutonium's critical mass is only a third of that of uranium-235.
 A critical mass of plutonium emits lethal amounts of neutrons and gamma rays.
 Plutonium in solution is more likely to form a critical mass than the solid form due to moderation by the hydrogen in water.

-Criticality accidents have occurred in the past, some of them with lethal consequences.
-Careless handling of tungsten carbide bricks around a 6.2 kg plutonium sphere resulted in a fatal dose of radiation at Los Alamos on August 21, 1945, when scientist Harry Daghlian received a dose estimated to be 5.1 sievert (510 rems) and died 25 days later.
-Nine months later, another Los Alamos scientist, Louis Slotin, died from a similar accident involving a beryllium reflector and the same plutonium core (the so-called "demon core") that had previously claimed the life of Daghlian.
+Criticality accidents have occurred, sometimes killing people.
+Careless handling of tungsten carbide bricks around a 6.2 kg plutonium sphere resulted in a fatal dose of radiation at Los Alamos on August 21, 1945, when scientist Harry Daghlian received a dose estimated at 5.1 sievert (510 rem) and died 25 days later.
+Nine months later, another Los Alamos scientist, Louis Slotin, died from a similar accident involving a beryllium reflector and the same plutonium core (the "demon core") that had previously killed Daghlian.

-In December 1958, during a process of purifying plutonium at Los Alamos, a critical mass was formed in a mixing vessel, which resulted in the death of a chemical operator named Cecil Kelley.
+In December 1958, during a process of purifying plutonium at Los Alamos, a critical mass formed in a mixing vessel, which killed chemical operator Cecil Kelley.
 Other nuclear accidents have occurred in the Soviet Union, Japan, the United States, and many other countries.

 Flammability

-Metallic plutonium is a fire hazard, especially if the material is finely divided.
+Metallic plutonium is a fire hazard, especially if finely divided.
 In a moist environment, plutonium forms hydrides on its surface, which are pyrophoric and may ignite in air at room temperature.
 Plutonium expands up to 70% in volume as it oxidizes and thus may break its container.
-The radioactivity of the burning material is an additional hazard.
+The radioactivity of the burning material is another hazard.
 Magnesium oxide sand is probably the most effective material for extinguishing a plutonium fire.
 It cools the burning material, acting as a heat sink, and also blocks off oxygen.
 Special precautions are necessary to store or handle plutonium in any form; generally a dry inert gas atmosphere is required.

 Transportation

 Land and sea

-The usual transportation of plutonium is through the more stable plutonium oxide in a sealed package.
+The usual transport of plutonium is through the more stable plutonium oxide in a sealed package.
 A typical transport consists of one truck carrying one protected shipping container, holding a number of packages with a total weight varying from 80 to 200 kg of plutonium oxide.
-A sea shipment may consist of several containers, each of them holding a sealed package.
-The United States Nuclear Regulatory Commission dictates that it must be solid instead of powder if the contents surpass 0.74 TBq (20 Curies) of radioactive activity.
+A sea shipment may consist of several containers, each holding a sealed package.
+The U.S. Nuclear Regulatory Commission dictates that it must be solid instead of powder if the contents surpass 0.74 TBq (20 curies) of radioactivity.
 In 2016, the ships Pacific Egret and Pacific Heron of Pacific Nuclear Transport Ltd. transported 331 kg (730 lbs) of plutonium to a United States government facility in Savannah River, South Carolina.